David Schweikert: 1994

 Schweikert ran in the September Republican primary in Arizona's 6th congressional district.
-It resembled the 5th district formed after the 2000 census, but also included most of the northeastern part of the state, including Flagstaff and the Navajo reservation.
-J.D.
-Hayworth defeated him, 45%–22%.
-After that defeat, Schweikert took time to reconsider and left for a lengthy vacation, which included travel to Calcutta, the Philippines, Myanmar, Nepal, Vietnam and Serbia.
+It included NE Arizona, including parts of Metro Phoenix.
+J. D. Hayworth defeated him, 45%–22%.
+After that defeat, Schweikert took time to reconsider and left for a lengthy vacation, which included travel to Kolkata, the Philippines, Myanmar, and Serbia, among other places.

 2008

 Schweikert won a six-way Republican primary election on September 2 with 30% of the vote, compared to 27% for his nearest rival, Susan Bitter Smith.

 Several organizations endorsed Schweikert in the election, including the primary: Club for Growth, the Arizona Police Association, Arizona Right to Life, and the Arizona Medical Association.
 He received more than $500,000 from the Club for Growth.

 Schweikert lost to freshman incumbent Democrat Harry Mitchell, 53%–44%.
-He later blamed his defeat on the very bitter primary fight that preceded it.
+He later attributed his defeat on the very bitter primary fight that preceded it.

 2010

 Schweikert sought a rematch with Mitchell in 2010, with Libertarian Nick Coons also running.
 Schweikert won the Republican primary on August 24 with 37% of the vote.
-The Club for Growth again endorsed Schweikert after having sat out the competitive primary.
+After having sat out the competitive primary, the Club for Growth again endorsed Schweikert.

 On November 2, Schweikert defeated Mitchell, 52%–43%.